 Never mind that the Neptune summon is a giant whale with a Wave Motion Gun for a blowhole.

-Coatlicue, the devouring Aztec goddess with snakes for head and clothing, a statue of whom was allegedly excavated by archaeologists who were so disgusted by it that they immediately buried it again, is a Magical Girl who pours Water of Life to heal your party.
+Coatlicue, the devouring Aztec goddess with snakes for head and clothing, a statue of whom was allegedly excavated by archaeologists who were so disgusted by it that they immediately buried it again, is a Miko who pours Water of Life to heal your party.

 Dark Dawn does change the Horny Viking Thor's beard from blonde to red at least.
 He swaps out his hammer for a giant turbo fan in the process though.